 2. Choosing a migration approach: top-down (upgrading separate features or screens) or bottom-up approach (working with individual components)

-3. Supporting existing version and creating the new one in parallel
+3. Supporting the existing version and creating the new one in parallel

 4. Running auto-tests